-In the event that the Debtor is unable to sell the stock of Skyline Plastering, Inc. or receives repayment of loans due and owing from Royal Corinthian, Inc. in an amount insufficient to make the payments under the Plan, the Debtor will fund the Plan from other sources.
+In the event that the Debtor is unable to sell the stock of Skyline Plastering, Inc. or 2PS Enterprises, Inc. or receives repayment of loans due and owing from Royal Corinthian, Inc. in an amount insufficient to make the payments under the Plan, the Debtor will fund the Plan from other sources.
 The Debtor owns 32.5% of the stock in Stucco Molding, Inc. through the Paul Savenok Revocable Trust dated April 23, 2003.
 As of the Petition Date, the stock was estimated to be worth approximately \$47,192.60.
 However, since the Petition Date, Stucco Molding, Inc. has continued to be profitable and the value of the Debtor's stock has likely increased.
 The Debtor may also be receiving distributions from Stucco Molding, Inc. in the event that the corporation continues to be profitable.
-In addition, the Debtor holds ownership interest in Farnham Development, LLC, Cenco Energy Development, LLC and PLS Energy, LLC, all of which hold working interests in oil and gas wells in Louisiana.
+In addition, the Debtor holds an ownership interest in Fox Valley Contractors, Inc., which has continued to operate since the Petition Date and the Debtor's stock could potential be sold for a substantial profit.
+Finally, the Debtor holds interests in Farnham Development, LLC, Cenco Energy Development, LLC and PLS Energy, LLC, all of which hold working interests in oil and gas wells in Louisiana.
 In the event the wells are successful, the operation of the wells will generate substantial revenues for the entities, which will flow through to the Debtor as profits.